cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 ## Conclusion

-In this section, we learned about the Apache2 HTTP server.
+In this section, we learned about the Apache HTTP server.
 We learned how to install it on Ubuntu, how to use a `systemctl` command to check its status, how to create a basic web page in `/var/www/html`, how to view that web page using the `w3m` command line browser and in our graphical browser,